VladimirAzanza/shifa_products/README.md

 This is a work in progress of Shifa Products marketplace using Python-Django as backend with Bootstrapp Frontend.

-Shifa Products is an Freelance project designed to sell medicinal products, Customers are allowed to:
+Shifa Products is a Freelance project designed to sell medicinal products, Customers are allowed to:
   - Leave reviews and rate products
   - Add addresses
   - View order status
   - Review order history
   - Edit their profile
   - Manage passwords
+  - Live chat with the site administrator

-To write this project, I needed to understand concepts such as: MVT architecture, backend development, url routing, Object-Relation Mapping(Django ORM), static files management, Django templates.
+To develop this project, I needed to understand concepts such as: MVT architecture, backend development, url routing, Object-Relation Mapping(Django ORM), static file management, Django templates and API communication.

 ## Installation